 An extensive study of the general fundamental principles of genetics, including special emphasis on the application of recombinant DNA technology in the study of DNA, RNA, and the mechanisms of gene expression.
 Laboratory will involve modern techniques of genetic experimentation.

-Prerequisites: BIOL 241 Introduction to Microbiology, CHEM 151 General Chemistry I, CHEM 153 General Chemistry Laboratory, or consent of instructor
+Prerequisites: BIOL 241, CHEM 151, CHEM 153, or consent of instructor